libra/website/docs/my-first-transaction.md

 Sequence number is: 0
 ```

-In `query sequence 0`, 0 is the index of Alice's account.
-A sequence number of 0 for both Alice's and Bob's account indicates that no transactions from either Alice's or Bob's account have been executed so far.
+In `query sequence 0`, 0 is the index of Alice’s account.
+A sequence number of 0 for both Alice’s and Bob’s account indicates that no transactions from either Alice’s or Bob’s account have been executed so far.

 ### Transfer Money

-To submit a transaction to transfer 10 Libra from Alice's account to Bob's account, enter this command:
+To submit a transaction to transfer 10 Libra from Alice’s account to Bob’s account, enter this command:

 `libra% transfer 0 1 10`

-* 0 is the index of Alice's account.
+* 0 is the index of Alice’s account.
-* 1 is the index of Bob's account.
+* 1 is the index of Bob’s account.
-* 10 is the number of Libra to transfer from Alice's account to Bob's account.
+* 10 is the number of Libra to transfer from Alice’s account to Bob’s account.

 Sample output on success: